KeithKrenek/aurum-agent-mini-demo/assistant_instructions.md

 - **Principle 3**: [Describe the third principle with a concrete example from responses.]

 ## Distinctive Expression
 [Analyze how the brand's personality and approach differentiate it from competitors.
-Focus on its unique identity and human-centric qualities, if applicable.]
+Focus on its unique identity and human-centric qualities, if applicable.
+Connect their personality traits to strategic advantages.]

 ## Immediate Opportunities for Growth
-- [Actionable insight 1 related to brand articulation or expression.]
+- [Specific, actionable insight based on their responses.]
-- [Actionable insight 2 focused on small changes or refinements.]
+- [Tactical recommendation that builds on their strengths.]
-- [Actionable insight 3 offering simple yet impactful improvements.]
+- [Strategic opportunity that aligns with their values.]
 ```

 ### Messaging Analysis Report Template